 Any report of alleged misconduct shall be treated in a confidential manner to the extent legally permissible and brought to the attention of the department chair responsible for the faculty member whose actions are in question.
 The department chair should determine if they can impartially review the allegation; if not, they should recuse themselves.
 If a department chair decides to recuse, the report should be forwarded to the next higher academic authority who shall perform the functions assigned in this Policy to the chair and the provisions shall be modified as appropriate.
-The department chair or dean, if chair has recused, should also review the department's processes and procedures for reviewing the specific type of complaint.
-If allegations are made against a department chair or other administrator, the next higher academic authority shall perform the functions assigned in this Policy to the chair and the provisions shall be modified as appropriate.
+The department chair or dean, if chair has recused, should also review the department chair or other administrator, the next higher academic authority shall perform the functions the functions assigned in this Policy to the chair and the provisions shall be modified as appropriate.

-1. Misconduct Subject to Investigation Procedures in Another Specific UNM Policy another specific UNM policy that has its own procedures for investigation, the department chair shall forward such allegations to the appropriate person(s) or department(s) for handling pursuant to the applicable policy and provide notice to the faculty member to the extent legally permissible.
+1. Misconduct Subject to Investigation Procedures in Another Specific UNM Policy

+The department chair will review the alleged misconduct to determine if the investigation process falls under the jurisdiction of another specific UNM Policy with defined investigation procedures.
+If the alleged misconduct is within the scope of another specific UNM policy that has its own procedures for investigation, the department chair shall forward such allegations to the appropriate person(s) or department(s) for handling pursuant to the applicable policy and provide notice to the faculty member to the extent legally permissible.
 These policies include, but are not limited to, allegations of research misconduct (FH E40), violation of respectful campus (FH C09), unethical behavior (FH A61.8), discrimination (UAP 2720), or sexual misconduct (UAP 2740).
 Depending on the nature of the alleged misconduct, investigations may involve bifurcated processes and result in actions in addition to faculty discipline as described in this Policy.